Howard Cross III: Professional career

 On May 9, 2025, Cross signed with the Cincinnati Bengals as an undrafted free agent after going unselected in the 2025 NFL draft.
 Reuniting him with defensive coordinator Al Golden who was his defensive coordinator at Notre Dame.
 He was waived on October 3 and re-signed to the practice squad four days later.

+Cross signed a reserve/future contract with Cincinnati on January 5, 2026.
+On August 30, 2026, Cross was waived by the Bengals as part of final roster cuts and re-signed to the practice squad the next day.